 Advancing Research Protections

 Today, almost all animals, including dogs and cats people know, love, and care for in their homes, can be used in research.
 Almost anything can be done to an animal in the name of science.
 There is no real threshold for protecting animals from severe physical and psychological harm.

-Fortunately, we now have real research protections for humans, including for vulnerable populations such as children and prisoners.
+Fortunately, we now have real research protections for humans, including for vulnerable populations such as children.
 But these protections weren’t always in place.

-At the time, the Belmont Report changed the conduct of human research and it led to informed consent requirements, mandatory assessments of the risks and benefits of research, and special protections for vulnerable populations such as children.
+At the time, The Belmont Report changed the conduct of human research and it led to informed consent requirements, mandatory assessments of the risks and benefits of research, and special protections for vulnerable populations such as children and prisoners.